-Shelly hated hospitals, but her mother Betsy, age fifty-four, had a new baby, a baby they called a miracle, and miracles are more important than hang-ups about germs and incessant beeping.
+Shelly hated hospitals, but her mother Betsy, age 54, had a new baby, a baby they called a miracle, and miracles are more important than hang-ups about germs and incessant beeping.
 New (old) mommy and her new (not quite as old) husband Dave made the front page of the local paper.
-Betsy's quote: "When God saw that I don't have a granddaughter yet, he figured he'd give me another daughter!"
+Betsy's quote: "When God saw I don't have a granddaughter yet, he figured he'd give me another daughter!"
 Shelly was identified in the following paragraph: "Single receptionist, 29."

 "Was the exclamation point too much, honey?"

 Shelly wanted to say any man who buys—and wears—a T-shirt reading MASTER OF THE UTERUS would never object to an exclamation point, but you don't start fights the day a baby is born.
 Birth erases your bitterness, the jerk in the parking lot who cut you off, the fact that you're not a "receptionist," the way your own mother abandoned you in some way when she took up with Dave.
 None of those things matter when a new human exits an older human and breathes air for the first time.

 "Oh, I've got it."